Demi-urge/menace_sandbox/docs/workflow_synergy_comparator.md

   distribution with the mean of both entropies serving as an expandability score.
 - **Efficiency** – ROI based efficiency for the combined workflow graph.
-- **Modularity** – community modularity of the combined workflow graph.
+ - **Modularity** – community modularity of the combined workflow graph, or the ratio of unique modules to total steps when community detection is unavailable.

 The weighted mean of these metrics becomes an aggregate score.
 Workflows qualify for merging when their similarity meets